coombsab/fs-journal/quizzes/week01.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ol for ordered list
+ul for unordered list
+dl for description list
 ```

 **10.** Define the display `:flex property:`